A RetroSearch Logo

 Syntax

-chkdsk [<volume>[[<path>]<filename>]] [/f] [/v] [/r] [/x] [/i] [/c] [/l[:<size>]] [/b]
+chkdsk [<volume>[[<path>]<filename>]] [/f] [/v] [/r] [/x] [/i] [/c] [/l[:<size>]] [/b] [/scan] [/forceofflinefix] [/perf] [/spotfix] [/sdcleanup] [/offlinescanandfix] [/freeorphanedchains] [/markclean] [/?]

-Parameters Parameter Description <volume> Specifies the drive letter (followed by a colon), mount point, or volume name. [ [<path>]<filename> Use with file allocation table (FAT) and FAT32 only.
+Parameters Parameter Description <volume> Specifies the drive letter (followed by a colon), mount point, or volume name. [<path>]<filename> Use with file allocation table (FAT) and FAT32 only.
 Specifies the location and name of a file or set of files that you want chkdsk to check for fragmentation.
-You can use the ? and * wildcard characters to specify multiple files. /f Fixes errors on the disk.
+You can use the wildcard characters ? and * to specify multiple files. /f Fixes errors on the disk.
 The disk must be locked.
-If chkdsk cannot lock the drive, a message appears that asks you if you want to check the drive the next time you restart the computer. /v Displays the name of each file in every directory as the disk is checked. /r Locates bad sectors and recovers readable information.
+If chkdsk can't lock the drive, a message appears that asks you if you want to check the drive the next time you restart the computer. /v Displays the name of each file in every directory as the disk is checked. /r Locates bad sectors and recovers readable information.
 The disk must be locked. /r includes the functionality of /f, with the additional analysis of physical disk errors. /x Forces the volume to dismount first, if necessary.
 All open handles to the drive are invalidated. /x also includes the functionality of /f. /i Use with NTFS only.
 Performs a less vigorous check of index entries, which reduces the amount of time required to run chkdsk. /c Use with NTFS only.
-Does not check cycles within the folder structure, which reduces the amount of time required to run chkdsk. /l[:<size>] Use with NTFS only.
+Doesn't check cycles within the folder structure, which reduces the amount of time required to run chkdsk. /l[:<size>] Use with NTFS only.
 Changes the log file size to the size you type.
 If you omit the size parameter, /l displays the current size. /b Use with NTFS only.
 Clears the list of bad clusters on the volume and rescans all allocated and free clusters for errors. /b includes the functionality of /r.
 Use this parameter after imaging a volume to a new hard disk drive. /scan Use with NTFS only.
 Runs an online scan on the volume. /forceofflinefix Use with NTFS only (must be used with /scan).
 Bypass all online repair; all defects found are queued for offline repair (for example, chkdsk /spotfix). /perf Use with NTFS only (must be used with /scan).
 Uses more system resources to complete a scan as fast as possible.
-This may have a negative performance impact on other tasks running on the system. /spotfix Use with NTFS only.
+This might have a negative performance impact on other tasks running on the system. /spotfix Use with NTFS only.
 Runs spot fixing on the volume. /sdcleanup Use with NTFS only.
 Garbage collect unneeded security descriptor data (implies /f). /offlinescanandfix Runs an offline scan and fix on the volume. /freeorphanedchains Use with FAT/FAT32/exFAT only.
 Frees any orphaned cluster chains instead of recovering their contents. /markclean Use with FAT/FAT32/exFAT only.
-Marks the volume clean if no corruption was detected, even if /f was not specified. /?
+Marks the volume clean if no corruption was detected, even if /f wasn't specified. /?
 Displays help at the command prompt.
-Understanding exit codes

 The following table lists the exit codes that chkdsk reports after it has finished.

 Exit code Description 0 No errors were found.
 1 Errors were found and fixed.
-2 Performed disk cleanup (such as garbage collection) or did not perform cleanup because /f was not specified.
+2 Performed disk cleanup (such as garbage collection) or didn't perform cleanup because /f was not specified.
 3 Could not check the disk, errors could not be fixed, or errors were not fixed because /f was not specified.
 Examples

 To check the disk in drive D and have Windows fix errors, type: